 7. Social Media Icons and Widgets

 Social media can be a great way to generate traffic for your site.
 That’s also true in reverse, in which case you can direct traffic from your site to your social media links.
-Depending on what your goal is, that can be a positive, or a negative as in some cases you’d rather keep your visitors scrolling your official website.
+Depending on what your goal is, that can be a positive, or a negative as in some cases you’d rather keep your visitors scrolling your official web page.

 Social Media Widgets are also great elements to insert into the footer.
-They can give your visitors an overview of your new posts right on your webpage.
-This is only beneficial if you are actively utilizing the given social media channel, otherwise it might just detract from the opinion your visitors develop in regards to your business.
+They can give your visitors an overview of your new posts right on your web page.
+This is only beneficial if you are actively utilizing the given social media channel, otherwise, it might just detract from the opinion your visitors develop in regards to your business.

 8. Newsletter Sign-Up